Best 10 Integrated Cloud Email Security Solutions For Business (2026)

 Some teams note that rules configuration can be challenging without in-house email expertise, but that the Material support team is responsive.

 Material Security’s strength is how it connects security capabilities across email and the entire cloud workspace.
 Inbound detection catches the threats that bypass native controls.
-Sensitive data protection ensures that what attackers are actually after — OTPs, confidential files, password reset links — is locked down regardless of how they got in.
+Sensitive data protection ensures that what attackers are actually after, OTPs, confidential files, password reset links, is locked down regardless of how they got in.
 Identity controls contain the blast radius when an account is compromised.
 And the OAuth Threat Remediation Agent monitors and actively remediates third-party app connections across the workspace, addressing an attack surface most organizations have no visibility into at all.
-The result is a platform where a threat that slips past one layer runs into the next — rather than into open air.

-If you have a lean security team that is looking for a dedicated security platform for M365 or Google Workspace that covers advanced email threats and secures against account compromise, this is a serious solution to consider.
+If you are looking for a dedicated security platform for M365 or Google Workspace that covers advanced email threats and secures against account compromise, this is a serious solution to consider.

 Strengths